osake/ATHENA/helpers/codes/README.md

 * description - A human-readable description of the code
 * startDate - A datetime.
 Codes will not be considered valid before this date.
 * endDate - A datetime.
 Codes will not be considered valid after this date.
-* eligibleClients - An array of usernames that are allowed to see this price
 * enabled - Boolean.
 True if this code is enabled, false otherwise.
 Codes that have enabled set to false are considered not valid regardless of startDate and endDate

 ## Creating a code